September 20, 2007

 A Marvel of Marble Human Statue

-Note: Barcelona Photoblog has been invited to be part of Saatchi Gallery Online, a free showcase for photographers and a world leading interactive resource created for the art community.
-See some of my pictures here at Saatchi Online.
+On a different note, I have some exciting news to share.
+Barcelona Photoblog has been invited to be part of Saatchi Gallery Online.
+It is a massive, free showcase for photographers and a world-leading interactive resource for the art community.
+It’s an honor to be included.
+You can see some of my pictures over at Saatchi Online if you want to check them out!

 Web Analytics